 Custom Vocab

-The Custom Vocab module allows you to create a controlled vocabulary and add it to a specific property in a resource template.
-When using that template for an item, the property will load with a dropdown limited to the options of the controlled vocabulary, rather than a text entry box.
+The Custom Vocab module allows you to create a controlled vocabulary with your own entries.
+As a new data type, you can then add the vocabulary to properties in resource templates.
+When using the template for an item, the property will load with a dropdown limited to the options of the controlled vocabulary, rather than a text entry box.

 For example, you may want to create an institution-specific list of locations that correspond to different collections on your campus, or a controlled list of people or places related to your holdings.
 This can help reduce typos and name variations, and can allow you to offer metadata browsing for more fields.